suyash612/data-science-portfolio/Pyspark-Text-Classification/README.md

 I have implemented a simple multi-class text classification solution using the pyspark machine learning pipeline component.

 ## Dataset
 Ecommerce text dataset from kaggle was used in this implementation.
-The textual column is a combination/concatenation of product title & product description
+The textual column is a combination/concatenation of product title & product description.
+The objective is to predict which category/department the product belongs to.

 The dataset has the following features :